Next Wave International Next Wave International™ is a faith-based communications group >which is

 So perhaps this will be true of Mr Obama, who has already demonstrated his appeal to the idealists among us.

 Of course, this pragmatism will always need to be tempered with a sense of higher moral purpose - and an accountability to history and future generations.
-Those of us who maintain a religious faith might also argue that he must add to this a sense of accountability to God.

 The new president will also need to do what he can to heal America's damaged reputation overseas.